DerGuru/The-Resonant/New Chapters/01 - Part1/P1-15_Watchers.md

 ﻿## Part 1 - Lost and Found | Ch.
-15 - Someone's paying attention
+15 - Do you trust me?

 Everything felt different at night.